hasinUllah565/cicd-jenkins-project/README.md

 Build a Docker image for your project:

-## docker build -t my-project12-image .
+## `docker build -t my-app3 .`

 Verify that the image was created successfully: docker images
-You should see my-project12-image listed in the output.
+You should see my-app3 listed in the output.

 ![create docker images](assets/pictures/4.png)